stephaneerard/Symfony-Git-Helper/README.rst

     [--commit-message]		Commit message
-    [--branch]			Branch to checkout, overloads the one defined in --repositories file, if any [--tag]			Tag to checkout, overloads the one defined in --repositories file, if any [--path]			Path where to clone/submodule add the repository, overloads the one defined in --repositories file, if any
+    [--branch]			Branch to checkout, overloads the one defined in --repositories file, if any [--tag]			Tag to checkout, overloads the one defined in --repositories file, if any [--target]			Path target where to clone/submodule add the repository, overloads the one defined in --repositories file, if any

   git:mclone			Massively clone repositories
     [--repositories]		The .repositories filepath